-- The moment The Boss catches Shaundi after they fall out of a plane in the second mission of Saint's Row: The Third.
-He calls her his girl.
+- The Boss catching Shaundi after they fall out of a plane in the second mission, calling her his/her girl.

-- The Boss and Pierce start singing "What I Got" during one of the first missions.
-It just comes off as one of the most memorable parts of the game because of the chemistry it generates between the two characters, trying to stay happy after Gat dies.
-Probably doubles as a Crowning Music of Awesome too.
+- The Boss and Pierce singing "What I Got" together.
+It generates great chemistry between the two, trying to stay happy after Gat dies. with a Crowning Music of Awesome.

 - Viola will remenice about how Loren was like a father to her and her sister.
-Considering what we as players saw of him, It makes us see him in a new light.
+It makes people see him in a new light.

-- This is debatable, but after you beat the Deckers and scare Matt Miller out of Steelport, Killbane allowing him to leave on good terms (and even offering himself as a reference) was amusingly heartwarming.
+- After the Saints beat the Deckers and drive Matt Miller out of Steelport, Killbane allows him to leave on good terms (and even offers himself as a reference).

 - Oleg confessing his love for Kinzie during the final mission.

-- At one point you have the choice of killing the man who ruined Gat's funeral, or saving Shaundi.
+- The final choice is choosing between killing Killbane, the man who ruined Gat's funeral and is fleeing the city, or saving Shaundi, who has been kidnapped by STAG at a monument, rigged to blow up and frame The Saints.
 A difficult decision, but what makes saving Shaundi even more heartwarming is that "Holding Out for a Hero" starts blaring.
-It didn't take me long to decide who to save.

-- One of the biggest problems I had about the third game was the Boss not showing any emotion about Gat's death.
-But, it makes the scene when you meet up with Viola, and the Boss suddenly bursts "Gat's dead because of you!" as the first time he acts how you want him to.
+- The Boss surprisingly doesn't show much emotion about Gat's death.
+But, it makes the scene when they meet up with Viola, and the Boss suddenly bursts "Gat's dead because of you!" heartwarming.

-- What makes it even more Heartwarming is the Fridge Logic: Boss didn't hide his anger cause he's an ass.. he did it to show he's still a focused leader.. which, let's face it, Gat would probably prefer have happen.
+- What makes it even more Heartwarming is the Fridge Logic: Boss didn't hide his/her anger cause he/she's an ass.. he/she did it to show he/she's still a focused leader.. which, let's face it, Gat would probably prefer have happen.

-- At the end of the "serious ending" in SRTT, the Saints walk out of the studio after declaring Steelport a sovereign state under their rule and the Boss offers Pierce up a position of power as Mayor.
-It really hits you there when you consider what the poor guy's been through since SR2.
+- At the end of the kill Killbane ending, the Saints walk out of the studio after declaring Steelport a sovereign state under their rule and the Boss offers Pierce up a position of power as Mayor.
+Considering what the guy's been through since SR2, it's really sweet.

 - Potential conversation if you have Kinzie and Viola rolling with you as homies: